 If you are considering camping at Dr. Julian G. Bruce St. George Island State Park you should absolutely do so.
 The campground in the park is renowned for being very beautiful and features some fantastic amenities.
-Each of the 54 sites that are RV-friendly include a large site, 50 amp electrical connections, picnic tables, fire rings, and two 4x4 posts with hooks to attach your clothes line.
+Each of the 54 sites that are RV-friendly include a large site, 50-amp electrical connections, water hookups, picnic tables, fire rings, and two 4x4 posts with hooks to attach your clothes line.
 Another great feature about the park is that because it is so far out on the peninsula of the island there will be incredible stargazing opportunities.

-Other amenities within the campground include water collection points, showers, toilets, a dump station and ADA accessible sites.
+Other amenities within the campground include water collection points, showers, toilets, a dump station and ADA-accessible sites.
 You should be able to get cell phone reception on all networks within the campground and the campground is also pet friendly.
 Reservations can be made up to 11 months in advance and the campground is open all year round.

 Another great way to enjoy your stay during the summer is by having a picnic.
 The park offers six large shelters that are located on the beach and you will find restrooms and showers nearby.
 Each shelter also has some great amenities, including grills for cooking and several picnic tables for visitors.
 If you have a large group we recommend reserving a shelter to guarantee that you will have a spot for your required date.
 Call the park for more information about reserving.